blocknotes/rails-vue-example/README.md

 A simple starter project to use Vue.js with Ruby on Rails 4

+A Vue component to show hours and minutes:

 ![Rails Vue example](https://raw.githubusercontent.com/blocknotes/rails-vue-example/master/screenshot.png "Rails Vue example")

 ## Rails & Vue setup